 In the present, there are an increasing number of new entrepreneurs entering in the food and beverage industry, as a result has a highly competitive business.
-The opening of new branches in an advantageous and potential location is the main factor that will drive the Company to grow continuously.
+The opening of new branches in an advantageous and potential location is the main factor that will drive the company to grow continuously.
 The impact of the competition is quite high, making it difficult to find space for opening a store or branch.
-The Company may be having the risk of finding locations for open the new branch or can open but cannot achieve sales target or not worth the investment.
+The company may be having the risk of finding locations for open the new branch or can open but cannot achieve sales target or not worth the investment.

-However, the Company has the policy for opening the new branches for analyst the feasibility of investment and return on investment in each area to be consistent with the economic conditions, demand of customer in the present including has the team to following the performance of each branch closely to acknowledge the problems and obstacles in the operation and take the information to adjust the business plan in accordance with the situation and make decision to open other branches.
+However, the company has the policy for opening the new branches for analyst the feasibility of investment and return on investment in each area to be consistent with the economic conditions, demand of customer in the present including has the team to following the performance of each branch closely to acknowledge the problems and obstacles in the operation and take the information to adjust the business plan in accordance with the situation and make decision to open other branches.

-2) Risk from failure to find leased space and to renew the leased space under a condition deemed appropriate by the Company

-The choosing location in the form of renting space for new potential stores and in areas where have target customers group is in the part of factor that will drive the Company to grow continuously, most of the lease agreements offer a lease term of three years at a time.
+2) Risk from failure to find leased space and to renew the leased space under a condition deemed appropriate by the company continuously, most of the lease agreements offer a lease term of three years at a time.
 From an increasing number of new entrepreneurs entering in the food and beverage industry, as a result has a highly competitive business.
-Failure to renew the lease agreement may affect the Company's operation.
+Failure to renew the lease agreement may affect the company's operation.